PoisotLab/ms_betacov_mapping/README.md

-varies spatially; selection mosaics, wherein the intensity of *selection* varies across space, driven by both the biotic complexity of the community (locally diverse hosts and viruses are more biotically complex) and the local favorability of the environment  [@Thrall2007]; and trait remixing, which occurs when coevolutionary dynamics are driven by by the arrival (or departure) of _functional traits_, through changes in community composition due to invasions, meta-community dynamics, and disperal.
+varies spatially; selection mosaics, wherein the intensity of *selection* varies across space, driven by both the biotic complexity of the community (locally diverse hosts and viruses are more biotically complex) and the local favorability of the environment [@Thrall2007CoeSym]; and trait remixing, which occurs when coevolutionary dynamics are driven by by the arrival (or departure) of _functional traits_, through changes in community composition due to invasions, meta-community dynamics, and disperal.

 Here, we apply the GMTC to explore and explain the global biogeography of betacoronaviruses, the group that includes SARS-CoV, MERS-CoV, and SARS-CoV-2.
-In their bat reservoirs, coronaviruses evolve through a mix of host jumps, recombination among disparate lineages, and, to a lesser degree, co-divergence with their hosts [Anthony]---a mix of mechanisms that creates a complex and nonlinear relationship between host diversity and viral emergence.
+In their bat reservoirs, coronaviruses evolve through a mix of host jumps, recombination among disparate lineages, and, to a lesser degree, co-divergence with their hosts [@Anthony2017GloPat]---a mix of mechanisms that creates a complex and nonlinear relationship between host diversity and viral emergence.
 Working from a recently published database of bat hosts of betacoronaviruses, we develop the first global maps of both host and virus evolutionary distinctiveness and